Really Bad PCB Design Advice to Not Follow

 Avoid 90 Degree Angles

-Avoiding 90 degree angles is a common design tip repeated in classrooms and by veteran PCB designers.
+Avoiding 90 degree angles is a design tip repeated in classrooms and by veteran PCB designers.
 It’s an admonishment that has, in the past, had some merit to it.
 Many older PCB design tools were unable to handle 90 degree angles well.
 Acid can collect in those 90 degree corners, causing etching problems and other issues.
 Therefore, 45 degree angles have always been preferred for routing.

 However, while this still may be a problem for some PCB hobbyists, modern professionals use alkaline etching nowadays, eliminating acid traps.
 Recent studies have found that PCBs with right angles function perfectly well at speeds as fast as 2Gbps.

 While the original reasons have gone away, there’s another potential problem with right angles.
-Because of the old stigma against 90 degree angles, many PCB design tools only support the more traditional 45 degree angles.
+Because of the old stigma against 90 degree angles, many pcb design software programs only support the more traditional 45 degree angles.
 If you have legacy software, or software based on legacy software and hasn’t integrated these advances into its design setup, then you may have problems including right angles in your PCB.
 But as long as your design tools are up-to-date, those 90 degree angles are nothing to be afraid of.

 Being careful of any advice is important.
-A lot of bad advice seems good on the surface—or used to be good, "back in the day".
+A lot of bad advice seems good on the surface—or used to be good.
 But if you just take it as given, it can be detrimental to your project.
 Taking the wrong advice can slow down the design process, limit your options, or just make things needlessly complicated.
 Before you take any piece of advice, ask why.
 Why is this the correct course of action, and what will happen if you do things differently?
 If you keep your mind open and understand what you’re doing and why at all times, you’ll be able to recognize bad advice for what it is and steer clear of it in your design.

 For more articles, white papers and guidebooks, please visit our resources page.